sirbh/helsinki-city-bike/readme.md

 docker compose -f docker-compose.dev.yml up
 ```
 after running the above command the app will be live on `http://localhost:3000/`
-stop and rerun backend container if app shows error message.
+-stop and rerun backend container if app shows error message.

 ## Running the tests

-Again for testing separate docker file has been created.
+For testing separate docker file has been created.
 To run the test simply run the following command in the root.

 ```
 docker compose -f docker-compose.test.yml up -d